-[566]If the MP tree results and genetic distance do not match the expected outcomes for the FAR complex, then the query fly cannot be identified.
+[566]If the MP tree results and genetic distance do not match the expected outcomes for the FARQ complex, then the query fly cannot be identified.
 In this situation, the genetic results are inconsistent with genetic-distance estimates from prior datasets.
 It is possible that the sequence is an alternate, paralogous copy of the COI gene.

 [567]5.
 Records